 Every time I used that nearly-empty peanut butter jar I felt annoyed, and that took the shine off a day that had started out well if you don’t count actually getting out of bed.
-I’d feel annoyed at myself for letting such a petty thing bother me, and after a few days of swiping blindly at the peanut butter, my bad attitude made the exercise a lot more trouble than it was worth.
+I’d feel annoyed for letting such a petty thing bother me, and after a few days of swiping blindly at the peanut butter, my bad attitude made the exercise a lot more trouble than it was worth.

 That’s when I decided to do this post with the hope that it would act as a catharsis, moving me beyond this early morning annoyance.
 I’m so glad I did because it helped me realize something very important.
 A clear peanut butter jar wouldn’t hide my 75% Off Bulk Barn Easter eggs very well, would it?